Homemade Hot Pockets – 4 Ingredients!

 These homemade hot pockets are super fun to make with your kids – get them involved in rolling out the dough and pressing together the edges with a fork.
 And they’re an easy lunch or snack to make in the chaos of the holidays!
 Take a minute to enjoy life and some homemade hot pockets before running off to the next thing.
 (Also fun to make with the kids are these vegetarian taco cups!)

 Used in this recipe:

-Husband’s take: He loved these too – no complaints at all!
+Husband’s take: He loved these, too – no complaints at all!
 My kids are little punks and picked at them before N declared “I don’t yike these” and E chimed in after with similar sentiments, despite having already eaten most of hers.
 They don’t like anything these days though.
-This one particularly blew my mind though, they love all things bready and all things pizza but maybe they just wanted to annoy me.
+This one particularly blew my mind though because they love all things bready and all things pizza but maybe they just wanted to annoy me.
 Wouldn’t put it past them, ya know?
 They just want to eat Rice Krispie Christmas Trees and nothing else, all year-round.
 Wishful thinking, kiddos.
 Oh well, Ben and I had no problems devouring these and I’m sure next time I make them, they’ll be all over it.

 Changes I would make: None but if you want, you could have fun with the fillings!